Start Here

 Moving to Brazil

 You've decided to make the move.
 Great choice.
-Now here's what you actually need to do — in the right order, so you don't waste time backtracking or getting stuck in bureaucratic loops.
+Whether you're coming from the United States, Europe, or elsewhere, living in Brazil starts with getting the sequence right.
+Here's what you actually need to do — in the right order, so you don't waste time backtracking or getting stuck in bureaucratic loops.

 Choose Your Visa

 Before you do anything else, you need to figure out your visa situation.
-Brazil has several visa categories — investor visa, digital nomad visa, work visa, retirement visa, family reunion — and picking the wrong one can cost you months.
+Brazil has several visa categories — investor visa, digital nomad visas, work visa, retirement visa, family reunion — and picking the wrong one can cost you months.
+Most of these make you a temporary resident first, with a path to permanence later.

-The investor visa is the most popular route for Americans and Europeans with capital (minimum R$500,000 investment).
-If you're a remote worker, the digital nomad visa might be your best bet.
-Don't assume your tourist visa gives you enough time to sort things out — it doesn't.
+The investor visa is the most popular route for Americans and Europeans with capital (minimum R$500,000 investment), and it's also the route for those starting a Brazilian company.
+If you're a remote worker, the digital nomad visa might be your best bet — Brazil's program for digital nomads lets you live here while earning from abroad.
+Don't assume your tourist visa gives you enough time to sort things out: a typical tourist entry allows 90 days, often extendable to 180, which is rarely enough to complete the steps below.
+It doesn't.

 Here's what I tell every client: get your visa right first.
 Everything else depends on it.